Briggs Library news - The Tribune

 Briggs Library news

 • The Phyllis Hamner Local History and Genealogy Room at Briggs Lawrence County Public Library in Ironton will have new hours through until Oct.
-26: Mondays, Thursdays and Fridays from 10 a.m. to 3:30 p.m.
+26, Mondays, Thursdays and Fridays, 10 a.m.–3:30 p.m.
 Information and records may also be requested by emailing genealogy@briggslibrary.org.

+• Kids and teens are invited for No-Carve Pumpkin Decoration at the Symmes Valley library today at 11 a.m.
+The pumpkin decorating event will also be hosted at 4 p.m.
+Monday at the Ironton library and 4 p.m.
+Wednesday at the Chesapeake library.
+All supplies are provided to create a “boo-tiful” one of a kind decoration.

+• Adults are invited to learn basic Spanish at the South Point library at 2 p.m.
+Monday.
+Taught by Johnathan McCormick, the class meets every other Monday including Nov.
+1, Nov.
+15 and Nov.
+29. For information call 740-377-2288.

 • Crafty adults are invited to make a fall garland at a free workshop at 2 p.m.
-Tuesday at the South Point library.
+Wednesday at the Chesapeake library.
 All materials are provided.
-Sign up at the library or call 740-377-2288.
+Sign up at the library or call 740-867-3390.

 • Children ages three to five and their caregivers are invited to the weekly Preschool Storytime for books, songs, activities and more while building early literacy skills: 11 a.m.
 Mondays at Ironton, 11 a.m.
 Tuesdays at Proctorville, 11 a.m.
 Wednesdays at South Point, 11 a.m.
 Thursdays at Chesapeake and 3:30 p.m.
 Thursdays at Symmes Valley.

-• Elementary-age kids can create, explore, experiment and play at our new Kids Can… Club.
-Activities may include art, crafts, STEM, games and more!
-Join us for a different activity at each club event.
-This week’s Kids Can… Clubs meet at 4 p.m.
-Wednesday at the Proctorville library and 4 p.m.
-Thursday at the South Point library.

-• The Briggs Builders Lego Club for families meets at 4 p.m.
-Monday at the Chesapeake library.
+• The Briggs Builders Lego Club for families meets at on Monday at the Symmes Valley library at 3:30 p.m. and the Proctorville library at 4 p.m.
+The South Point library Lego club meets at 4 p.m.
+Tuesday.
 The library supplies the Legos and kids supply their imaginations.
 Legos stay at the library, so bring a camera to capture the creations.

-• Teens in grades six– 12 are invited to the twice monthly Teen M.E.E.T (Meet, Eat, Explore, Talk).
-Hang out with other teens for activities, games, snacks and more.
-This week, teens meet at the Chesapeake library at 5 p.m.
-Wednesday.

 • For the latest, up-to-date information on activities at Briggs Library, visit our website at www.briggslibrary.com and click on the program listing on the Upcoming Events calendar.